smutuvi/blog/content/post/2018-03-14-worldbank-poverty-prediction-competition.md

   - lightgbm
   - driven data
 ---
-Measuring poverty remains an herculean task.
+Measuring poverty remains a herculean task.
 This is because collection of detailed data on household is expensive and at the same time consuming.
-Use of machine learning techniques can assist organizations such as world bank and their development partner predict household's poverty status more accurately and efficiently.Such accurate poverty measures provides a more solid empirical foundation of policy
+Use of machine learning techniques can assist organizations such as world bank and their development partners to predict household's poverty status more accurately and efficiently.Such accurate poverty measures provides a more solid empirical foundation of policy.

 Recently the world bank conducted the [Poverty-T Tests: Predicting Poverty](https://www.drivendata.org/competitions/50/worldbank-poverty-prediction/) competition, which was hosted on [Driven Data](https://www.drivendata.org/) platform, similar to the [kaggle](https://www.kaggle.com/) competition platform.

 Training and test data with anonymized qualitative variables from household survey of 3 different countries was provided.
-The challenge entailed building classification models to accurately classify household as eiter poor or not poor based on test data for the 3 countries.
+The challenge entailed building classification models to accurately classify household as either poor or not poor based on test data for the 3 countries.
 [Mean log loss](https://en.wikipedia.org/wiki/Loss_functions_for_classification) was used as the measure of model's performance.

-In this post, I will share my clasification model which acts as a good starting point for Machine Learning beginners.
+In this post, I will describe my clasification model submitted to the contest.
+The solution is best suited for those starting the Machine Learning journey.

 To get started, the required modules are imported
 ```python